lowtone/lowtone/db/records/README.md

 ```

 Using automatically generated methods for property access also works but only for properties that are defined in the schema.
 Calling a method for a nonexistent property (like `$foo->bar("New value for bar")`) will throw an `ErrorException`.

+Another difference with the `Object` class is that getters and setters can be defined by the schema.
+A property of the DateTime-type will, for example, when a new value is assigned automatically try to convert it to a `lowtone\types\datetime\DateTime` object.
+This will happen regardless of how the property is accessed, either using the object as an array, as an object, or accessing the property using an automatically generated method.

+A full description for the use of `Object` instances can be found [here](https://github.com/lowtone/lowtone/tree/master/types/objects).

 ## Fetch records